 there may be terms when you are not enrolled for the full 6 semester

-Endorsement candidates complete 6 semester hours of a supervised clinical practicum involving assessment and instruction with struggling readers.
-The program also involves them in various field experiences in which they apply course content to their classroom instruction, to individual work with a struggling reader, or to developing coaching and collaboration skills.
-The candidate must pass the Reading Teacher content test (177).
+You will complete six semester hours of a supervised clinical practicum involving assessment and instruction with struggling readers.
+The program also involves you in various field experiences in which you apply course content to their classroom instruction, to individual work with a struggling reader, or to developing coaching and collaboration skills.
+You must pass the Reading Teacher content test (177).

 - 18 semester hours in content classes related to literacy